andreafuturi/DenoVitePreact/README.md

   _Add client-side files (e.g., front-end functions, UI components, or static files) here._

+### Routing
+filename.ext inside client folder will be automatically served at /filename.ext

+Tihs is to prevent relative and absolute paths hell.

-  filename.jsx inside client folder will be automatically served at /filename
+filename.jsx inside client folder will be automatically rendered and served at /filename

+filename/filename.jsx inside client folder will be automatically rendereda and served at /filename

+This is to prevent index hell, where every file in your project is called index.
+The frameworks enforces you to either have a filename.jsx on client or filename/filename.jsx. any index.jsx apart from the main client/index.jsx will be ingored.

 ## Minimal Project Structure